 Since 2021, Ms. Clay has served as the global vice president of finance at Beam Suntory, Inc., a global premium spirits company, where she is responsible for enterprise-wide financial planning and analysis and leads the integration of the short-, mid-, and long-term planning processes to optimize resource deployment.
 Prior to Beam Suntory, Ms. Clay was a managing director in the commercial banking group at JP Morgan Chase.
 Ms. Clay also spent 13 years in leadership roles within the healthcare industry in the United States and internationally.
-She served as chief financial officer for Australia, Canada, and Europe at Eli Lilly and Company and spent a decade at Medtronic in a variety of leadership roles in the U.S. and abroad, including as chief financial officer for the cardiovascular group for Western Europe and Canada.
-Ms. Clay began her career in accounting and financial analytics at Allstate Insurance Company.
+She served as chief financial officer for Australia, Canada, and Europe at Eli Lilly and Company and spent several years at Medtronic in a variety of leadership roles in the U.S. and abroad, including as chief financial officer for the cardiac & vascular group for Western Europe and Canada.
+Ms. Clay began her career in accounting and financial analytics at Allstate Insurance Corporation.

-Other Professional Experience and Community Involvement: Ms. Clay currently serves on the board of directors for the Executive Leadership Council.
+Other Professional Experience and Community Involvement: Ms. Clay currently serves on the board of directors for the Executive Leadership Council as well as the board of trustees of the Rosalind Franklin University of Medicine & Science.

 Education: She earned a Bachelor's degree in accounting from Clark Atlanta University and her M.B.A. from the University of Illinois at Chicago.
-Ms. Clay is an alumna of the Wharton School of the University of Pennsylvania.
+Ms. Clay is an alumna of the Wharton School of the University of Pennsylvania, where she completed the Advanced Management Program.